Rugby union in French Polynesia

-Rugby union in French Polynesia, particularly on the main island of Tahiti, is a popular team sport.
-Rugby union was first introduced by British, Kiwi and Australian sailors, and also through the French and the strong presence of the game amongst Pacific Nations.
+Rugby union is a popular team sport in French Polynesia, particularly on the main island of Tahiti.
+It was first introduced by British, Kiwi and Australian sailors, and also through the French and the strong presence of the game amongst Pacific Nations.
 Top Tahitian clubs participate in the domestic club league, the Championnat de Tahiti.
-Clubs also competed in friendlies vs foreign club teams from neighboring nations as far across the Pacific to Chile.
+Clubs also competed in friendlies versus foreign club teams from neighboring nations as far across the Pacific to Chile.